Program and Philosophy:

 For L’Taken dates, click here.

-We will be offering the New York trip to our 11th and 12th grade students this spring (see our calendar for details).
+As part of our Mamoinades Moot Court program or for any 11th and 12th grade students we will be offering a trip to New York.
 The cost of this trip is not fully covered by tuition, however we are working on ways to subsidize the cost of registration, hotel and airfare to make it affordable for all families.

 For NYC trip dates, click here.

-Food will both be allowed and provided by Temple Beth Am on Sundays.
+Food will both be allowed and provided by Temple Beth Am during The Gan.
 We recognize that 2.5 hours is a substantial period of time to go without food for many young people.
 Part of The Gan experience is relationship building and learning while sharing a nosh or meal with your peers.
-Prepackaged snacks that meet a variety of health and dietary needs will be provided to all students while supervised, in small group rotations, outdoors and while seated.
+On Sundays we will offer students prepackaged snacks that meet a variety of health and dietary needs.
+Wednesday and Thursday night classes include pizza dinner.

 Copyright © 2023 Temple Beth Am.
 All rights reserved.
 Website designed by Addicott Web.